 Collecting the samples and information before researchers need them dramatically reduces the time it takes to launch a research project.
-“Traditionally, it could take a scientist three or four years or more to recruit enough eligible patients to provide the samples needed for research,” explains Gregory Ciupak, Senior Scientific Research Project Administrator, Department of Cancer Prevention and Control.
+“Traditionally, it could take a scientist three or four years or more to recruit enough eligible patients to provide the samples needed for research,” explains Gregory Ciupak, MPH, Scientific Department Administrator, Department of Cancer Prevention and Population Sciences.
 “With the DBBR, everything can be ready to go in three to four months.”

 How Do People Donate?

 Eligible new patients who walk through the doors at Roswell Park are asked to contribute to the DBBR.
 That involves giving a blood sample, which is often part of their routine lab tests.
 Patients are also asked to give Roswell Park permission to keep tissue samples for research use — tissue that would be removed and discarded anyway during a biopsy or surgery.

 Patients who agree to donate are also asked to fill out a questionnaire about family history and personal lifestyle details such as smoking, diet, alcohol use, past cancer screenings (mammograms and colonoscopies, for example), illnesses and medications.
 That information and the biological samples are “de-identified,” so patients remain anonymous and cannot be identified by the researchers who will use the samples in the future.

 In most cases, patients are eligible to donate to the DBBR if they are “treatment naïve,” meaning that they have not had any previous cancer treatments.
 That’s important because chemotherapy and radiation can alter biomarkers in the blood and tissue that are of critical interest to researchers.